davidstone/bounded-integer/readme.md

 ## Using policies

 The general form of the class is `bounded::integer<minimum, maximum, policy = bounded::null_policy>`. `policy` is some user-provided function to handle assignment of an out-of-range value.
-The default `null_policy` has some compile-time checks, but does nothing at run time.
+The default `null_policy` asserts the value is in range if asserts are enabled.

 # bounded::integer installation instructions